purton-tech/barricade/README.md

 ## Barricade defends against the following attacks

-* Account enumeration
+* Account enumeration - Failed logins or dupliucate registration requests show the same results for existing or non existing accounts.
-* Password stuffing
+* Password stuffing - Prevented with hCaptcha and email OTP.
-* Password Brute forcing
+* Password Brute forcing - Prevented with hCaptcha and email OTP.
-* Session Hijacking
+* Session Hijacking Prevention - Session cookie is encrypted and HTTP only.
-* Data breach password brute forcing.
+* Data breach password brute forcing - Prevented by using Argon2id hashing.

 ## Configuration Environment Variables